| A Brief History

 rehabilitation purposes permissible under the corporation’s charter as may from time to

+time be agreed upon between the corporation and the government.
 In the 1960s, however, interest grew in re-establishing state control over the assets.

 Texas Rural Communities, for example, filed legal action against FmHA seeking to reassert